Luxury Travel to Machu Picchu

 Few places have the natural beauty and historic charm that can instantly captivate visitors.
 They include Machu Picchu.
 Morning or day, rain or shine, busy or not, the stone temples and infinite terraces set against green granite mountains never disappoint.

-Travel Guide to Machu Picchu
+Machu Picchu Highlights

 Even after its rediscovery four centuries after the Inca Empire’s collapse, Machu Picchu’s true identity is unknown.
 There may be unanswered mysteries, but the ruins of the Inca metropolis provide indisputable proof of the civilization’s superior stoneworking.